What Are Urinary And Female Catheters?

-While the medical conditions listed above are some of the most commonly reported, there are many other factors and conditions determined by physicians to be cause for catheter placement and usage.
+While the medical conditions listed above are some of the most commonly reported, there are many other factors and conditions determined by physicians to be the cause of catheter placement and usage.

-While various catheter types are used for women, there are three main types of female catheters that are most commonly prescribed.
+While various catheter types are used for women, three main types of female catheters are commonly prescribed.

-Straight Female Catheters: Straight catheters, also referred to as intermittent catheters, are comprised of long thin tubing and are used once before discarding.
-This catheter type is extremely popular and also considered to be the original catheter design.
+- Straight Female Catheters: Referred to as intermittent catheters, they are comprised of long thin tubing and discarded after use.
+This catheter type is prevalent and considered the original catheter design.
 These catheters are not pre-lubricated and must be manually lubricated before insertion.

 Female Catheter Sizing

-When it comes to female catheters, there are generally two different sizes that must be considered: the catheter length and the catheter tubing diameters, or French sizes.
-Your physician or urologist will help you determine the right sizing for you.
+When it comes to female catheters, there are generally two sizes that must be considered; the catheter length and the catheter tubing diameters, or French sizes.
+Your physician or urologist will help you determine the correct sizing for you.

-Catheter lengths for women generally stay around six inches, but they can also go as low as two inches or so.
-The reason female catheter lengths are much shorted is because female urethras are much shorter than male urethras.
+Catheter lengths for women generally stay around six inches, but they can also go as low as two inches.
+Female catheter lengths are much shorter because female urethras are much shorter than male urethras.

-Catheter tubing sizes, or French sizes, are a little more complicated, however.
-The size of the catheter tubing being used is an important factor because too long or too short tubing can cause the bladder to drain too slow or too quickly, which can cause further medical issues or bladder damage.
-Physicians and medical providers will use a color coded French sizing system to determine and indicate the right size for your catheter tubing.
+Catheter tubing or French sizes are a little more complicated, however.
+The length of the catheter tubing being used is essential because too long or too short can cause the bladder to drain too slowly or too quickly, which can cause further medical issues or damage.
+Physicians and medical providers will use a color-coded French sizing system to determine and indicate the right size for your catheter tubing.

 How Active Life Medical Products Can Help With Catheter Supplies